samanthaandrews/samantha-andrews/index.md

 - In addition to making your website reflect your brand's personality, I'll also ensure that it is **accessible**, **fast**, and **SEO-optimized**.
 - I’m a designer who codes!
 Which means you don’t have to hire two separate people to execute your vision.
-- I'm a good communicator, reliable, autonomous, pragmatic and happy to project manage myself and/or a wider team.
+- I'm a good communicator, reliable, autonomous, and I love managing projects.
+Rest easy knowing all the technical details are taken care of.
-- I use a modern JavaScript tech stack for my projects which allows me to build blazing-fast websites and apps that are 100% customizable.
-For most static websites, I use Gatsby or Next.js.
-For other projects, I use React or Vue.
-- I want to partner with you on your JavaScript project for the long term.
+- I want to partner with you on your brand and website for the long term.
 From design and planning, through to development, launch, and further improvements.

 ---